justinmeiners/efficient-programming-with-components/03_singleton.md

 ## Singleton: a pattern for regular types

 Today I wanted to start with one such page which would show us how to write any class.
-This class is called `singleton` and posses two properties:
+This class is called `singleton` and possesses two properties:

 1. It is the most simple class possible, meaning it will have no code whatsoever.
 2. It is the most complete class possible, meaning it will have all the language details about class writing which you need to know.